Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Methodology

-To accelerate network training, the exponential linear units ($\bm{elu}$) function\cite{clevert2015fast} is utilized as the activation functions for all convolution and deconvolution layers except for the last deconvolutional layer before $S_t$, for which a linear activation function is used.
-Furthermore, because of the tremendous diversity among the generated samples, a large-scale-training strategy for parameter initialization is difficult to implement.
-In addition, because of the oscillating training loss induced by data diversity, the network cannot easily convergence.
-Therefore, a Batch Normalization (BN) layer, as suggested in \cite{ioffe2015batch}, is added between the deconv/convolutional layer and the activation layer.
-This can prevent the distribution shift and effectively eliminate the variance drift induced by feature transformation, which is desirable because shift and drift lead to weight saturation and further decelerated learning.
-After our experimental testing, the network with the BN layer is not only insensitive to the parameter initialization on each layer but also converges quickly and smoothly.
+To accelerate network training, the exponential linear unit ($\bm{elu}$) function\cite{clevert2015fast} is employed as the activation function for all convolution and deconvolution layers except the last deconvolution layer preceding $S_t$, which uses the linear activation function instead.
+Furthermore, as suggested in \cite{ioffe2015batch}, a Batch Normalization (BN) layer is added between the convolution/deconvolution layer and the activation layer.
+This overcomes the distribution shift and the covariate drift that may occur during feature transformation especially in training with a large-scale dataset, preventing loss oscillation, weight saturation, and decelerated learning.
+According to our experiments, with the BN layer introduced in the neural network, the solution is not only insensitive to the parameter initialization in each layer but also able to converge quickly and smoothly.